Assyro AI

 BLA Rejection Reasons: Common FDA Deficiencies and How to Prevent Them

-For biologics sponsors, receiving a CRL can mean delays of 12-24 months and costs exceeding $50 million in lost revenue and remediation efforts.
-Understanding why the FDA rejects BLA submissions is critical to preventing these costly setbacks.
+• For biologics sponsors, receiving a CRL can create major delays, remediation expense, and program uncertainty.
+Understanding why FDA rejects BLA submissions is critical to preventing those setbacks.

 What Are BLA Rejection Reasons?